Zakaria1986/DatabaseOperations/intro_to_sql.md

 ### Joins

 JOIN operations combine rows from two or more tables based on a related column.
-In our example both tables share the customer_id field, so the query:
+In our example both tables share the customer_id field, so the above query:
-1. Starts with the orders table and finds the row with order_id 201.
+1. Starts with the orders table and finds the record with order_id 201.
-2. It then uses the customer_id from that row to find the corresponding row in the customers table.
+2. It then uses the customer_id from that record to find the corresponding record in the customers table.
-3. Finally, it selects the first_name and last_name from the customers table and returns it as the result.
+3. Finally, it selects the first_name and last_name from the appropriate record, and returns them as the result.

 ### Aliases